 This decision also addresses outstanding issues relating to access to LIEE programs by residents who rent their living spaces, natural gas appliance testing (NGAT) problems, and the requirements of Assembly Bill (AB) 2140, which directs the utilities to implement certain program elements of their respective electricity rate discount programs, otherwise known as California Alternative Rates for Energy (CARE) programs.
-Finally, this order denies without prejudice the request of Southern California Edison (SCE) for approval of authority to spend an additional \$22 million to distribute compact fluorescent lamps (CFLs) to its customers in order to allow all utilities, not only SCE, to develop in the strategic planning process a more comprehensive approach, including specific training to community-based organizations (CBOs).
+Finally, this decision addresses Southern California Edison's (SCEs) application for approval of authority to spend an additional \$22 million to distribute compact fluorescent lamps (CFLs) to its customers.